 A sober living house may be right for you if you need additional support maintaining sobriety after completing a treatment program for substance abuse.
 It may be ideal if you need a supportive, structured environment to transition from treatment to independent living and would benefit from peer support and accountability while rebuilding life skills.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

-How does sober living differ from rehab?
+How is sober living different from a halfway house?

 Does insurance pay for a sober living program?